SkyDNA/SoupFFA-McpeBooster/ReadME.md

 <br>

-This Plugin supportsthe original PocketMine-MP/pmmp and Pocketmine spoons like Tesseract
+This Plugin supports now the original PocketMine-MP/pmmp and Pocketmine spoons like Tesseract

 <br>
 <br>